 For drivers, staying informed about these new cameras and where they’re located is crucial.
 You could buy yourself a radar detector that can also alert you to the presence of these fixed cameras – and avoid any issue resulting from a moment’s inattention.

-With their expanded capabilities, you will need to remain vigilant, though, ensuring you adhere to all traffic laws to avoid getting caught.
-So, whether you’re behind the wheel or in the passenger seat, staying aware of these advancements is key to staying safe.
+With their expanded capabilities, it’s important for drivers to stay vigilant and adhere to all traffic laws, especially in areas where these cameras are installed.
+Positioned in accident black spots to improve road safety, knowing their locations can help you be particularly cautious and contribute to safer driving conditions.
+Whether you’re behind the wheel or in the passenger seat, staying aware of these advancements is key to staying safe.

 For all the latest advice, news and finance deals, sign up to the Parkers newsletter here.